XYIheng/kea_doc/docs/source/part-keaUserManuel/api.rst

 .. note::

    Currently, kea uses `uiautomator2 <https://github.com/openatx/uiautomator2>`_ to interact with the app.
-   You can find more information in `uiautomator2 <https://github.com/openatx/uiautomator2>`_.
-   You can also use other tools to interact with the app, which can be easily implemented by modifying the `dsl.py`.

 For example, to send the click event to the app, you can use the following code: